Jeffrey Epstein's death still feels unbelievable. According to an expert, it isn't.

 The fact that Epstein was no longer on suicide watch when he died has justifiably drawn loud criticism, but even if he had been, as my colleague Dan Spinelli reports, it wouldn’t necessarily have saved him.

 Tartaro echoes this point.
-“Some suicide watches will use 15-minute supervision intervals,” she explains.
+“Some suicide watches will use 15-minute supervision intervals,” she says.
 “Well, it’s possible to pull off a suicide attempt in less than 15 minutes.”
 Someone who is committed can break up the process, making a noose between inspections one time, for instance, and affixing it during the next interval, she says.
 Given that the guards in Epstein’s case were reportedly asleep and didn’t check on him for hours, he certainly would have had the time.

 Suspicious deaths have happened in jail before